Betty-Blocks-Services/zip-action-function/README.md

 #### Model and property to save the extracted files into:

 The target model and property where the extracted files will be stored.
+These options are required to generate file references that match the file property used in your Create or Update step, so make sure they align.
+It's not possible to save the extracted files in different properties.

 #### As: